aerickt/steno-dictionaries/README.md

 ## uni-number-reversals.json

-This dictionary allows you to write reversals with `U` instead of `EU` which would be impossible using thumber keys on The Uni.
+This dictionary deyou fines number reversals with `U` instead of `EU` which would be impossible using thumber keys on The Uni.
 This is a supplemental dictionary for the standard number system that comes with `main.json`; it is not compatible with [rh-numpad.json](#rh-numpadjson).

 Examples:
  - `#AOU` → 05